Free · no signup · buyer-ready estimate

 What transcript patterns should I search for?

-Start with FTC-style reads in the first 30 seconds, spoken discount codes, and competitor switch stories (I moved from X to Y).
-Timestamps in data.transcript.segments let you jump to the exact moment.
-Pair transcript hits with description links when you need higher confidence.
+FTC-style reads in the first 30 seconds, spoken discount codes, and competitor switch stories.
+Pair hits with description links for confidence.

 Can I screen many channels with the API?